carpentries-lab/good-enough-practices/episodes/05-project_organization.md

 ### Example

-The diagram in Figure [fig:project] provides a concrete example of how a simple project might be organized following these recommendations:
+The diagram below provides a concrete example of how a simple project might be organized following these recommendations:

 ```